True story: some companies have low employee turnover rates. When I hear from them, I ask them what they’re doing about it.

 Here’s what I mean.
 Let’s say your high employee retention rate is directly linked to your amazing HR person.
-HR plays a huge part in every aspect of retention, from recruiting and hiring, to benefits, culture, management training and more.
+HR plays a huge part in every aspect of retention, recruiting and hiring, to how onboarding is related to employee retention, to benefits, culture, management training and more.
 But what happens when a key HR person leaves your team?
 (The really great ones are always in high demand.)

 You may see recruitment slow to a snail’s pace as other team members work double time to make up for the open chair, and productivity may be affected across the organization because vacancies aren’t filling as fast as they should.
 Payroll might get handed off to someone else, who has to learn the system with a task that has almost no room for error.
 Benefits management falls temporarily to another team.
 Reports, timesheets, workers’ comp, employee questions -- all sorts of things may be impacted.

 My point isn’t that you have to do everything in your power to keep your HR person happy (although there are solutions like working with a PEO to make sure you’re always covered).
 It’s this: turnover affects more than just the open position, which is why it needs a plan BEFORE it becomes a problem.

 How to get a low employee turnover rate with a long-term employee retention plan

 You should work closely with your HR team or HR partner to develop the right retention plan for your business, which may include some of the following: